greenya/ClassicUA/scripts/README.md

 The following files are generated from Crowdin via set of scripts:
 - book.lua
-- npc.lua
-- quests_a.lua
-- quests_h.lua
+- npc*.lua
-- quests_n.lua
+- quest*.lua
-- zones.lua
+- zone.lua

 All other files are edited manually, e.g. via pull requests.